tombosmansibm/custom_isam_collection/README.md

 ### Install
 Installing a collection is the easiest if your collection is published on an Ansible Galaxy server, but it's not a must.

+By default, the collections go into .ansible/collections/ansible_collections and this is **shared across your virtual environments** .
+You can however, change the collections path.

 #### tarbal
 From the tarbal that you created earlier during build, you can install the collection:
 Note that I think the "force" parameter should not be necessary if I install a newer version, but it is at the moment.